abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Also, last but not least, Haskell constructors and functions can have names (believe me, this helps).

 Since we are picking Haskell, we will work in the type theory/type system of Haskell.
-This is a type system, discovered by Jean-Yves Girard in 1972, called polymorphic lambda calculus or *System F*.
+This is a type system, discovered by Jean-Yves Girard in 1972, called *Polymorphic Lambda Calculus* or *System F*.

 Base types.
 The boolean type
 ===